-This year the Wyoming Cultural Trust Fund (WCTF) devoted 25% of its grant dollars, \$193,996, going directly historic preservation projects.
+This year the Wyoming Cultural Trust Fund (WCTF) devoted 25% of its grant dollars, \$270,415, going directly historic preservation projects.
 Those dollars funded bricks and mortar repairs to historic building, archaeological research, providing for historic preservation easements and interpreting Wyoming's history.

 The State Archives maintained preservation levels for paper documents and photographs while carrying out a project to migrate audiotapes to digital format.
-In addition, the Archives staff is working with Enterprise Technology Services to establish a digital repository to assist agencies in preserving their digital records.
+In addition, the Archives staff is working with Enterprise Technology Services to establish digital archives to assist agencies in managing and preserving their digital records.